Okhotsk snow sheep hunt

 The duration of the hunt is 10-12 days.

 An optimal size of a hunting group is two hunters.
 Such group will be provided with two hunting guides (one guide for each hunter) and one cook.

 Hunters are transferred to the hunting camp on the day of arrival at Okhotsk.
 Any changes to this routine have to be arranged beforehand.

 Large hunting groups (over 3 hunters) will be accommodated at two hunting camps (details have to be discussed beforehand).

 Trophies are worked up according to the requirements of taxidermist workshops.

 For the mountainous hunt, we recommend taking light, but windproof waterproof clothes.
-On average, for the hunting period the daytime temperature stays at 50/77° F (+10/+25° С), at night the temperature fall down to 41° F (+5°С).
+On average, for the hunting period, the daytime temperature stays at 50/77° F (+10/+25° С), at night the temperature falls down to 41° F (+5°С).

 - arrival at Okhotsk airport;

 - transfer to the hunting place (depending on prior arrangements, the hunters will be transferred either by MI-8 Helicopter or by motor-boat);

 - introductions to the camp-workers/hunting guides; safety instructions, observation of hunting rules and hunting area specifics, tips on regional Snow Sheep hunt; scheduling the first hunting day on the map;